Barrister & Solicitor / Founder of Trach Law

 Outside of law, Taylor enjoys backcountry hiking, skiing, and spending time with her two dogs.

-Prior to joining Trach Law, Melissa graduated from the University of Alberta in 2018 and obtained a Bachelor of Arts degree in Criminology, with Distinction.
+Prior to joining Trach Law as a summer research student and then articled student, Melissa graduated from the University of Alberta in 2018 and obtained a Bachelor of Arts degree in Criminology, with Distinction.
 During her undergraduate degree, Melissa served as Chair of the Edmonton Native Youth Justice Committee, an Extrajudicial Sanctions Committee for Indigenous youth.

-Melissa has volunteered with Student Legal Services, which offers legal services to low-income Edmontonians, in both the Civil Law and Criminal Law Projects.
-She has been an Executive Member of the Women’s Law Forum for all three years of law school, and was a founding member of the Digital Law & Innovation Society.
+Melissa has been the recipient of numerous awards, including the Odishaw Family Prize in Aboriginal Law, the Aloneissi Gower Pro Bono Community Service Award, and the 2021 Law Society of Albert President’s Award.
+These awards were a result of Melissa’s work with Student Legal Services, which offers legal services to low-income Edmontonians, in both the Civil Law and Criminal Law Projects.
+She was an Executive Member of the Women’s Law Forum for all three years of law school, and was a founding member of the Digital Law & Innovation Society.

 Trach Law Team

 Trach Law could not function without these behind-the-scenes superstars.
 They are the first point of contact for the firm, and are a vital part of the Trach Law Team.

 Lynse is our Office Manager.
 She is responsible for the day-to-day operations of the firm, and keeping us all organized.
 She is assistant to Lisa Trach and Taylor Greer.

 Georgia is Assistant to Olivia Manzer, and is responsible for office administration and accounting.